pine64/website/content/documentation/Pinebook_Pro/Troubleshooting.md

 Many Pinebook Pro users have reported issues with M.2 NVMe SSD drives, including random Linux lockups and crashes.
 Some of these issues are related to the [RK3399’s errata](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?id=712fa1777207) that disables Gen2 (5&nbsp;GT/s) speed for the PCI Express link used by the NVMe SSD, reducing it down to Gen1 speed (2.5&nbsp;GT/s).
 However, Linux distributions that use Linux kernels older than version 5.12 still configure the PCI Express link to run at Gen2 speed, which requires [manual reconfiguration](https://forum.pine64.org/showthread.php?tid=11683) to Gen1 speed in case system instability is experienced.
 See also this [related discussion](https://patchwork.kernel.org/project/linux-rockchip/patch/20200423150510.6216-1-pgwipeout@gmail.com/).
 This issue does not affect distributions with recent (newer than May 2021) kernels such as Manjaro ARM which seem to work with no modifications.

-Some Pinebook Pro users have reported issues with the default settings for the APST (Autonomous Powe State Transition) power saving, which cause an NVMe drive to disappear from the system or lock up after a certain period of time.
+Some Pinebook Pro users have reported issues with the default settings for the APST (Autonomous Power State Transition) power saving, which cause an NVMe drive to disappear from the system or lock up after a certain period of time.
 Please see [this forum thread](https://forum.pine64.org/showthread.php?tid=11337&pid=87711#pid87711) for further information.

 The output of the 3.3&nbsp;V regulator inside the Pinebook Pro, which powers the M.2 SSD, becomes very noisy when the battery voltage drops below 3.9&nbsp;V or so.
 This is a hardware issue of the Pinebook Pro that cannot be corrected without extensive hardware modifications, and it causes many M.2 SSDs to lock up under load and cause operating system crashes.
 The real trouble is that for some M.2 SSDs it takes a couple of hours of heavy I/O to lock up under these conditions, which may make them appear to be working reliably, while they eventually fail.